Yuanyun-Yong/Android-App/README.md

     - Months that have not yet passed are red
     - Month that we are currently in is blue
       - Same for the days (when we "zoom in") -- Days that have passed in the month are greyed out and days that aren't are red.
 Today will be blue
     - Perhaps allow user to select a day and create an event on that day?
+(Rather than just the option of putting a date for create an event)
 */